Web Style Guide

 Geneseo's web style guide is designed to help ensure consistency in the College's online brand and identity.
 If you have questions about website strategy, social media strategy or geneseo.edu's style, please email email@example.com.

-If you would like to change the banner image on your department or group homepage, select a new photo from SmugMug and contact the director of digital communications with your request to update the photo.
+If you would like to change the banner image on your department or group homepage, select a new photo from SmugMug and contact CIT with your request to update the photo.
 Please note that the dimensions of the homepage banner is 1920x500 pixels - so make sure the photo you select will still look good when cropped narrowly.

 It is also possible for sites to opt for a simpler landing page without a banner image.
 For sites that utilitarian in nature (providing quick access to frequently-sought information), a bannerless landing page may actually be preferable.
-If you would like to remove the banner from your site landing page, please contact the director of digital communications.
+If you would like to remove the banner from your site landing page, please contact CIT.

-Departments should have a title (your department's name or an introductory tagline) and a short paragraph welcoming and orienting visitors to your department and its site.
-Use "heading 1" format for your title and "normal" for your welcome text.
+Departments should have a title (your department's name) and a short paragraph telling visitors what your department or office does.
+Use "normal" style for your welcome text.